hwdsl2/setup-ipsec-vpn/README.md

 **Windows and Android users**: If you get an error when trying to connect, see <a href="docs/clients.md#troubleshooting" target="_blank">Troubleshooting</a>.

 The same VPN account can be used by your multiple devices.
-However, due to a limitation of the IPsec protocol, if these devices are behind the same NAT (e.g. home router), they cannot simultaneously connect to the VPN server.
+However, due to an IPsec limitation, only one device behind the same NAT (e.g. home router) can connect to the VPN server at a time.
+This applies even if you create multiple users.

 If you wish to add, edit or remove VPN user accounts, see <a href="docs/manage-users.md" target="_blank">Manage VPN Users</a>.